Netcracker/KubeMarine/documentation/Installation.md

 ###### target_backend

 This section selects which ingress stack receives traffic from HAProxy: `nginx` or `envoy`.
 Default is `nginx` if nginx-ingress-controller is installed, otherwise `envoy`.
-If you do not install nginx and envoy plugins, this option has no effect.
+If you do not install nginx and envoy plugins, this option simply selects target_ports pair.

 **Note**: Envoy Gateway uses Gateway API resources (HTTPRoutes, etc) instead of Ingresses.
 Thus, when you migrate cluster from Ingress-NGINX to Envoy Gateway, your applications should also migrate from Ingresses to Gateway API resources, otherwise routing will not work.